Guidance on Doctoral Theses at the Faculty of Medicine

 1.5 Joint work

-Publications and manuscripts in doctoral theses
+2. Publications and manuscripts in article-based doctoral theses

 2.1 Introduction

 Most theses at the Faculty of Medicine consist of multiple papers published or prepared for publication in international peer-reviewed journals, and in addition, a synopsis for the thesis.
-The synopsis should document the relationship between the individual parts of the thesis (please see part 3).
+The synopsis should document the relationship between the individual parts of the thesis (please see Part 3).

 2.2 Scope

+A doctoral thesis should be at an international high academic level, and the scope of the thesis should correspond to 2.5 years of full-time work.
+Normally, this is interpreted as three papers published in or prepared for international, peer-reviewed journals.
 If a publication is not published at the time of submission, the plan for publication should be included in the co-authorship statement.
 The number of papers depends on the size and quality of the papers, and the candidate’s contribution.
 Where the candidate has put an unusually large amount of work into a paper and that paper is of a very high quality, the number of papers can be reduced.

 Generally, the doctoral candidate should be the principal author of at least two articles.
 Where the candidate is not the principal author, he or she should have contributed considerably to the collection of data, interpreting of results, and writing of the article.